UnforeseenOcean/--LAWYERS-README/README.md

 If you contact me first, I'll do what you or your client want me to do (removal of said content and/or the entire repository if applicable) and both you, your client and I will be happy, no drama.

-Don't make my life even more miserable by not contacting me, please?
-It's as easy as sending that notice to me instead of GitHub.

 Hell, you don't even have to format it or anything.
 Just send me a link to the file(s) you want me to remove and a proof that you own the said content.
 Just be nice, no need to throw temper tantrum.

 Proof includes, but is not limited to:
 - Your portfolio or website (in case of copyrighted works)
 - Your company's website (in case of copyrighted codes)
-- Legal documents (case files included)
+- Legal documents (case files included, if required)
 - Your code on other platform posted **before** the notice (in case of plagiarism or stolen codes, codes posted **after** the notice cannot be verified thus will be ignored.
 Minimum 5 days prior to notice)
-- Research papers
+- Research papers (in case of stolen publications or unauthorized copy of research papers)
 - ISBN number or Amazon/Google Books page link (in case of stolen publications, such as e-books)

 Attempt to use DMCA notice to silence me is not permitted and will be appealed immediately upon discovery.

-You can find the contact info on my GitHub page, https://unforeseenocean.github.io
+Any and all DMCA notices should be sent to `torbjornl76+dmca@gmail.com`.

-Use subject line "DMCA Notice".
+Use subject line "DMCA notice".

 # Good examples
 - To be updated